Reading the Pulse and Finding the Beating Heart

 I rode up in the elevator to the Acupuncture Master Class with some of the attending acupuncturists, many of whom had flown in from distant parts of the world to study with the master practitioner and teacher who had extensive experience with cancer patients.
 I wanted to become invisible as they chatted away about the class, knowing that they would soon learn that the subject that day was…me.

 I was still having a very hard time accepting my tumble from the sunny side of the mountain that was my former life.
 Surely cancer was not my story.
 I had cured my husband’s heart disease with diet, obtained a masters in clinical nutrition and was teaching plant-based nutrition to cancer patients when I got my diagnosis.
 What in the world was I doing on the wrong side of the classroom?

-Sorting through these feelings as I tentatively looked for a seat at the side of the room, I was suddenly called to the front for an interview with the teacher before the actual session began.
+Sorting through these feelings as I tentatively looked for a seat at the side of the room, I was suddenly called to the front for an interview with the master teacher before the actual session began.

 The first question came too soon: “Tell us the story about your cancer”.

 I was at first unable to speak–the disconnect and shame were too great.
 I wanted to tell them, “I am on the wrong side…I belong with you, the graduate students…something went terribly wrong with my story, and somehow I am now inhabiting the body of the cancer patient.”
 Their faces were warm with compassion as I struggled to string together a narrative about ‘my cancer’ with a trembling voice, through a rush of tears.